-When owning and using a recreational vehicle, it is important to perform regular and normal maintenance to prevent undesired deterioration of your coach.
+When owning and using a recreational vehicle, it is important to perform regular and normal maintenance.
+This is recommended twice a year, spring and fall, to prevent undesired deterioration of your coach.
 Weather elements play an important function on sealants and other components requiring normal maintenance.
 As an owner and operator, it is your responsibility and obligation to inspect and return your coach to an authorized dealer for repairs as required.
 Your authorized selling dealer is always your first choice and he certainly has continued interest in your satisfaction.
 As your manufacturer, we recommend that inspection and service be performed by your selling dealership.